Pillar of Strength

-How we cooperated with a leading European clearinghouse to improve its risk management and make the global financial system more robust.
+We teamed up with a leading European clearinghouse to advance its risk management and contribute to the stability in the global financial system.

 At the 2009 Pittsburgh G20 summit world leaders decided to strengthen central counterparties in capital markets trading in particular for derivatives.
 That required stock exchanges and their associated clearinghouses to introduce corresponding reforms.

 For that task we assembled a team distributed over three locations: Business analysts worked on the client’s premises.
-Meanwhile, IT architects and testers developed the new software at our Munich headquarters and in our nearshore office in the Polish city of Wroclaw.
-One of them was our senior business analyst Malgorzata Jajuga.
+Meanwhile, IT architects and testers developed the new software at our Munich headquarters and in our nearshore office in the Polish city of Wrocław.
+One of them was our senior business analyst Małgorzata Jajuga.

-To develop the software for the Risk Calculating Engine we used our own Model Execution Environment and chose a modular platform strategy.
-That allowed great flexibility to continuously integrate new functionalities.
-In a longer term, it will enable our client to swiftly react to new requirements in the future.
+A central element of the system we designed is the so-called Risk Calculating Engine.
+That is the software that calculates market risks.
+For its development, we used our own Model Execution Environment, an isolated environment for the protected execution of applications, and we chose a modular platform strategy.
+This modular approach allowed a lot of flexibility to continuously integrate new functionalities.
+In the longer term, it will enable our client to swiftly react to new requirements in the future.

 Faster, simpler, safer